sonyapat/journaling-desktop-app/README.md

 It features secure user authentication and persistent storage, and is designed to be accessible only locally on the developer’s machine, ensuring entries remain private and stored safely.
 ---

-## ✨ Features
-- User authentication (log in screen)
-- Secure password storage (hashed with bcrypt)
-- Persistent storage of reflections using SQLite
-- Easy-to-use GUI interface using JavaFX

 ## 🎥 Demo
 ![App Demo](assets/demo.gif)

 [Watch the full demo on YouTube](https://youtu.be/your-demo-link)

+## ✨ Features
+- User authentication
+- Secure password storage
+- Persistent storage of reflections
+- Easy-to-use GUI interface

 ## 🛠️ Tech Stack

 Language: Java
 Persistence: SQLite (via JDBC)
 Security: bcrypt for password hashing
 ---

 ## 🔮 Future Improvements